 Some sales trainers actually advise agents to assumptions.
 For instance, they recommend beginning a letter with “I know you’re thinking of selling your home.”

 That breaks rule #1 in writing a business letter (Never, ever begin with “I”) while being downright rude.
-If I received that message my first thought would be “You don’t know me and you don’t know what I think.
+If I received that message my first impression and reaction would be “You don’t know me and you don’t know what I think.
 Get lost.”

 Perhaps you’d react differently, but is it worth taking the chance?

 And then there’s silly.
-Here’s an example that came to my in-box earlier this year:
+Here’s an example that came to my in-box last year:

 “Mark Your Calendar!“